SARe: Structure-Aware Generative 3D Fragment Reassembly: Method

-In practice, $v_\theta$ is implemented as a DiT-style transformer operating on the $M$ query points as tokens.
+At inference, we initialize from $x_1$ and integrate the learned field from $t=1$ to $t=0$.
+We implement $v_\theta$ with a DiT-style transformer that processes the noisy coordinates $x_t$, injects their aligned conditions $\mathcal{C}$, and predicts one velocity vector for each query.
+Token ordering is preserved throughout the flow, so each generated coordinate $\mathbf{q}'_{i,m}$ remains associated with its input query $\mathbf{q}^{in}_{i,m}$.

-\textbf{Joint structural prediction.} To mitigate structural inconsistencies when $K$ is large, two lightweight structural heads are attached to an intermediate transformer token representation $h^{(\ell_s)}\in\mathbb{R}^{M\times D}$, where $\ell_s$ is the attachment layer index.
-Following representation supervision~\cite{yu2025repa} and auxiliary multi-task diffusion~\cite{Xu2025TopoDiffuser,Ye2024DiffusionMTL,Yang2025TaskDiffusion}, these auxiliary structural targets encourage noise-robust, structure-aware features.
-We predict token-level fracture-surface probabilities $\hat f_{i,m}$ with an MLP head, and predict the contact graph $\mathcal{A}$ by pooling token features within each fragment to obtain part features and scoring part pairs.
-Both heads are trained with binary cross-entropy losses, denoted as $\mathcal{L}_F$ and $\mathcal{L}_A$.
-Ground-truth labels for the fracture-surface token and the contact graph are obtained from dataset preprocessing.
+{\textbf{Joint structural prediction.}} To inject task-native structural supervision into the generative backbone, we attach two lightweight prediction heads to the intermediate flow tokens $\mathbf{h}^{(\ell_s)}\in\mathbb{R}^{M\times D}$, where $\ell_s$ denotes the attachment layer.
+Inspired by intermediate representation supervision~\cite{yu2025repa} and auxiliary multi-task diffusion~\cite{Xu2025TopoDiffuser,Ye2024DiffusionMTL,Yang2025TaskDiffusion}, the heads are optimized jointly with the flow-matching objective, so their supervision directly shapes the same intermediate representations that drive coordinate transport, without requiring a separate task-specific structural pretraining stage.
+A token-level MLP predicts fracture-region probabilities $\hat f_{i,m}\in[0,1]$.
+For contact prediction, we pool the intermediate tokens within each fragment to obtain fragment-level features and score fragment pairs, yielding a predicted contact matrix $\hat A\in[0,1]^{K\times K}$.
+The fracture-region head and contact-graph head are trained with binary cross-entropy losses $\mathcal{L}_{F}$ and $\mathcal{L}_{C}$, respectively, using the fracture-region labels $\{\mathbf{F}_i\}$ and contact matrix $\mathbf{A}$ obtained during dataset preprocessing.

-\textbf{Overall objective and anchor constraint.} We jointly optimize
+{\textbf{Overall objective and anchor constraint.}} We jointly optimize